-Our proposed framework is presented in Table \ref{tab:ProposedFramework} provides a detailed overview of the design considerations that support various interaction phases from entering the vehicle to exiting and every interaction in between.
-We also present various factors that need to be taken into account during this phase, such as providing smartphone-based controls for fine-tuning ingress and egress, personalizing the HMI interface based on the user's needs, and providing situational awareness of the surroundings.
+A proposed framework in Table \ref{tab:ProposedFramework} provides a detailed overview of the design considerations that support various interaction phases, from entering the vehicle to exiting and every interaction.
+We also present various factors that need to be considered during this phase, such as providing smartphone-based controls for fine-tuning ingress and egress, personalizing the HMI interface based on the user's needs, and providing situational awareness of the surroundings.
 Additionally, we recommend incorporating multi-modal interactions, using anthropomorphic agents to improve conversational interaction, and providing region-based adaptation for the HMI.
 Furthermore, the framework highlights the importance of designing takeover warnings using multi-modal feedback, adjusting pre-takeover alarm periods based on the age group, and providing additional assistance for quick driver re-engagement.
-The table also emphasizes the need for providing enough mode information to avoid state anxiety and allow quick engagement, and clearly articulate driving mode while considering NDRA impact to adjust takeover warning delay.
+The table also emphasizes the need to provide enough mode information to avoid state anxiety, allow quick engagement, and articulate driving mode while considering NDRA impact to adjust takeover warning delay.
 Overall, the table provides a comprehensive list of considerations that should be taken into account by designers and developers of AVs to ensure a safe, comfortable, and personalized driving experience for all users.
-The information presented in the table is valuable for researchers, practitioners, and policymakers working in the field of AVs and provides an essential guide to designing effective and efficient AVs that meet the needs of all users.
+The information presented in the table is valuable for researchers, practitioners, and policymakers working in AVs.
+It provides an essential guide to designing effective and efficient AVs that meet the needs of all users.
 We also visualize and present this framework in Fig \ref{tab:figureProposedFramework}.